Traumatic insemination: Mechanics

 Female resistance to traumatic insemination varies from one species to another.
 Females from some genera, including Cimex, are passive prior to and during traumatic insemination.
 Females in other genera resist mating and attempt to escape.
-This resistance may not be an aversion to pain caused by the insemination, as observational evidence suggests that insects do not feel pain.
+This resistance might not be due to pain from the insemination process, as there is debate over whether insects experience pain.

 Research into the paternity of offspring produced by traumatic insemination has found "significant" last-sperm precedence.
 That is, the last male to traumatically inseminate a female tends to sire most of the offspring from that female.

 Evolutionary adaptation

 Many reasons for the evolutionary adaptation of traumatic insemination as a mating strategy have been suggested.
 One is that traumatic insemination is an adaptation to the development of the mating plug, a reproductive mechanism used by many species.
 Once a male finishes copulating, he injects a glutinous secretion into the female's reproductive tract, thereby "literally glu[ing] her genital tract closed".
 Traumatic insemination allows subsequent males to bypass the female's plugged genital tract, and inject sperm directly into her circulatory system.

 Others have argued that the practice of traumatic insemination may have been an adaptation for males to circumvent female resistance to mating to eliminate courtship time, allowing one male to inseminate many mates when contact between them is brief; or that it evolved as a new development in the sperm competition as a means to deposit sperm as close to the ovaries as possible.

 This bizarre method of insemination probably evolved as male bed bugs competed with each other to place their sperm closer and closer to the mother lode of eggs, the ovaries.
 Some male insects evolved long penises with which they enter the vagina but bypass the female's storage pouch and deposit their sperm further upstream close to the ovaries.
 A few males, notably among bed bugs, evolved traumatic insemination instead, and eventually this strange procedure became the norm among these insects.

 It has recently been discovered that members of the plant bug genus Coridromius (Miridae) also practice traumatic insemination.
 In these bugs, the male intromittent organ is formed by the coupling of the aedeagus with the left paramere, as in bed bugs.
 Females also exhibit paragenital modifications at the site of intromission, which include grooves and invaginated copulatory tubes to guide the male paramere.
 The evolution of traumatic insemination in Coridromius represents a third independent emergence of this form of mating within the true bugs.